External Ids for GMNN Gene

 GeneCards Summary for GMNN Gene

 GMNN (Geminin DNA Replication Inhibitor) is a Protein Coding gene.
 Diseases associated with GMNN include Meier-Gorlin Syndrome 6 and Meier-Gorlin Syndrome 1.
-Among its related pathways are E2F mediated regulation of DNA replication and DNA Damage.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Cell cycle_Role of APC in cell cycle regulation.
 Gene Ontology (GO) annotations related to this gene include transcription corepressor activity and repressing transcription factor binding.
 An important paralog of this gene is MCIDAS.

 UniProtKB/Swiss-Prot Summary for GMNN Gene

 Inhibits DNA replication by preventing the incorporation of MCM complex into pre-replication complex (pre-RC) (PubMed:9635433, PubMed:14993212, PubMed:20129055, PubMed:24064211).
 It is degraded during the mitotic phase of the cell cycle (PubMed:9635433, PubMed:14993212, PubMed:24064211).
 Its destruction at the metaphase-anaphase transition permits replication in the succeeding cell cycle (PubMed:9635433, PubMed:14993212, PubMed:24064211).
 Inhibits histone acetyltransferase activity of KAT7/HBO1 in a CDT1-dependent manner, inhibiting histone H4 acetylation and DNA replication licensing (PubMed:20129055).
 Inhibits the transcriptional activity of a subset of Hox proteins, enrolling them in cell proliferative control (PubMed:22615398).